-Remember how MD5 mixes 512 bites of input into 128 bytes of internal state at each iteration?
+Remember how MD5 mixes 512 bits of input into 128 bits of internal state at each iteration?
 Keccak is quite different.

 Keccack mixes 576 bits of input into an internal state of 1600 bits at every iteration, and then permutes – mixes up – all 1600 bits before soaking up the next 576 bits.
 At the end, 512 bits of the 1600 are squeezed out as the final hash.

 Part of the cryptographic strength of a sponge is the large number of “spare” internal bits that aren’t directly affected by the input bits each time the sponge sucks in new data.
 This is known as its capacity – and in Keccak, it’s deliberately and conservatively set to twice the number of bits that you want to squeeze out at the end to form the hash.
 (1600 state bits minus 576 input bits leaves 1024 bits of capacity – exactly double the 512 bits of the hash.)